-THE UNIVERSITY OF QUEENSLAND LIBRARY; JAMES COOK UNIVERSITY LIBRARY; UNIVERSITY OF SOUTHERN QUEENSLAND LIBRARY; CHARLES DARWIN UNIVERSITY LIBRARY; SOUTHERN CROSS UNIVERSITY LIBRARY; QUEENSLAND UNIVERSITY OF TECHNOLOGY LIBRARY; AND DEAKIN UNIVERSITY LIBRARY
+THE UNIVERSITY OF QUEENSLAND LIBRARY; JAMES COOK UNIVERSITY LIBRARY; UNIVERSITY OF SOUTHERN QUEENSLAND LIBRARY; CHARLES DARWIN UNIVERSITY LIBRARY; SOUTHERN CROSS UNIVERSITY LIBRARY; QUEENSLAND UNIVERSITY OF TECHNOLOGY LIBRARY; DEAKIN UNIVERSITY LIBRARY; AND UNIVERSITY OF SOUTH AUSTRALIA LIBRARY

-The University of Queensland, James Cook University, the University of Southern Queensland, Charles Darwin University, Southern Cross University, Queensland University of Technology, and Deakin University
+The University of Queensland, James Cook University, the University of Southern Queensland, Charles Darwin University, Southern Cross University, Queensland University of Technology, Deakin University and University of South Australia

-Australia

-Legal Research Skills: An Australian Law Guide by The University of Queensland, James Cook University, the University of Southern Queensland, Charles Darwin University, Southern Cross University, Queensland University of Technology, and Deakin University is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+Legal Research Skills: An Australian Law Guide: 2024 Edition Copyright © 2024 by The University of Queensland, James Cook University, the University of Southern Queensland, Charles Darwin University, Southern Cross University, Queensland University of Technology, Deakin University and University of South Australia is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.

-This guide, Legal Research Skills: An Australian Guide (2023 Edition) is an adaptation of UQ Legal Research Essentials, used under a Creative Commons Attribution Noncommercial 4.0 licence.
-Legal Research Skills: An Australian Guide (2023 Edition) is licensed under a Creative Commons Attribution Noncommercial 4.0 Licence.
+This guide, Legal Research Skills: An Australian Law Guide (2024 Edition) is an updated adaptation of Legal Research Skills: An Australian Law Guide (2023 Edition).
+These guides are an adaptation of Legal Research Essentials, used under a Creative Commons Attribution NonCommercial 4.0 licence.
+Legal Research Skills: An Australian Law Guide (2024 Edition) is licensed under a Creative Commons Attribution NonCommercial 4.0 Licence.

-This guide was first published in 2023 via a collaboration between library staff at the following Universities:
+This guide was first published in 2024 via a collaboration between staff at the following Universities:

 - The University of Queensland

 - James Cook University

 - The University of Southern Queensland

 - Charles Darwin University

 - Southern Cross University

 - Queensland University of Technology

 - Deakin University

+- University of South Australia

 This guide was published using the Council of Australian University Librarians Open Educational Resources Collective Pressbooks platform.
-The online version is available at Legal Research Skills: An Australian Guide (2023) Edition)
+The online version is available at Legal Research Skills: An Australian Law Guide (2024 Edition)

-Disclaimer: Note that corporate logos and branding are specifically excluded from the Creative Commons Attribution Noncommercial Licence of this work, and may not be reproduced under any circumstances without the express written permission of the copyright holders.
+Disclaimer: Note that corporate logos and branding are specifically excluded from the Creative Commons Attribution NonCommercial Licence of this work, and may not be reproduced under any circumstances without the express written permission of the copyright holders.

-eISBN: 978-0-6454198-0-1
+eISBN: 978-0-6459516-4-6

-Cover credit: Annette Messell, Amber Swayn and Rani McLennan
+Cover design credit: Annette Messell, Amber Swayn and Rani McLennan